matt65471/TodoList/README.md

-# 📝 Modern Todo List Application
+# 📝 Mental Health Todo List Application

 A full-stack To-Do list application built with React, TypeScript, Node.js, Express, and MongoDB.
 I designed this project to create a simple, calming To-Do experience that reduces overwhelm rather than adds to it.
 With so many responsibilities in daily life, traditional task lists can sometimes feel daunting.
 My goal was to design a To-Do app that brings clarity and perspective—helping users feel that their tasks are manageable, so they can spend more time taking action and less time feeling stressed!